JiaxuLou/JiaxuLou.github.io/_pages/publications.md

 ***

 ## Other Research Studies
-* :books: Title: Artificial Intelligence in Education and Its Effects<br>
+* Title: Artificial Intelligence in Education and Its Effects<br>
   Author: Jiaxu Lou<br>
   <details>
    <summary>See Abstract</summary>